Joao-S-Martins/faasl/www/wintersmith/contents/homeitems/crab-feed/index.md

 It's crab season and we'll be serving pounds and pounds of steaming hot crab cioppino to you and your date/family.

 We'll also have cold crab available.
-We'll be serving garlic bread, pasta, and more until you and your Valentine are full and staisfied.
+We'll be serving garlic bread, pasta, and more until you and your Valentine are full and staisfied. #crabbylove

 ![Bowl of crab](3061947693_367ffa3f06_m.jpg "More photos by Naotake Murayama at http://www.flickr.com/photos/naotakem/")